dekuNukem/duckyPad-Pro/doc/getting_started.md

 ### Automatic backups

-* A local backup is created every time `Save` button is pressed.
+* A local backup is created every time you save.

 * Press `Backup...` button to access the backups.

-* To restore, [format the SD card in FAT or FAT32](../resources/photos/format.PNG), then copy everything back.
+* To restore, [format the SD card in FAT or FAT32](../resources/photos/app/format.png), then copy everything back.

-### Run it!

-duckyPad should automatically reboot when you press `Save`, and your new scripts will be ready to use!

-If configuring via SD card, pop it back and power on.

-* Press a key to execute the corresponding script.

-* Press `+` and `-` button to switch profiles.

-* **`Hold down`** `-` to change RGB backlight brightness.

-### Faster SD Card

-A newer SD card can reduce load time and make duckyPad more snappy.

-So if you have a spare, just [format it in FAT or FAT32](../resources/photos/format.PNG) and copy everything back.

 ### Profile Auto-switching / Remote Control

 You can [use this app](https://github.com/dekuNukem/duckyPad-profile-autoswitcher) to **switch profiles automatically** based on **current active window**.
-Check it out!

-You can also control duckyPad from PC by sending HID commands, see link for details.
+You can also **control duckyPad from PC** by sending HID commands, see same link for details.

 ### Careful with Passwords!

-It might be tempting to have duckyPad type out passwords, but it's **NOT** a good idea!
+It might be tempting to have duckyPad type out passwords, but all scripts are stored as **plain text** on SD card.
+So not a good idea!

-All scripts are stored as **plain text** on SD card, and can be easily accessed with a card reader or though HID commands.

-duckyPad is NOT designed to be a security device, so use at your own risk.
+duckyPad is NOT designed or certified to be a security device, so use at your own risk.

 ## Tips and Tricks

 ### Keyboard Shortcuts

 The most obvious use case is putting your commonly used hotkeys on duckyPad!

-Simply create a profile and add them in.
+Create a profile and add them in.

 For many applications, you can find an official list of shortcuts.
 Just search `app_name shortcuts` on Google.
 Examples: